6 Effective Steps to Overcome ADHD Task Paralysis

 When ADHD hits and you feel stuck, being hard on yourself won’t solve anything.
 Instead, try giving yourself a fresh start.
 Find a way to reset: whether it’s by taking a moment to lie down in a peaceful spot, soaking in a warm bath, going for a bike ride, enjoying an hour of spontaneous fun, or engaging in any activity that rejuvenates you inside out.
 After giving your mind a breather, you might find it easier to tackle your tasks with energy.

-Are there any perfect tool to aid ADHD Task Paralysis?
+Are there any perfect tools to aid ADHD task paralysis?

 Actually, no.